Kremlin stars: History

-The Double-headed Imperial Eagle (1800s—1935)
+The double-headed Imperial Eagle (1800s–1935)

 Double-headed eagles were the state symbols of both the former Imperial and of present-day Russia, and since the beginning of the 17th century they had been present on the tops of the tents of the four Kremlin towers.
 Approximately once a century, with the change in the image of the state emblem, the gilded eagles on the towers were changed.
 The oldest tower was the eagle of the Trinity Tower in 1870, was demolished and replaced with the Spasskaya, in 1912.

 Post-Revolution

-On May 7, 1918, after the Revolutions of 1917 and when Moscow was now the center of the Soviet Russia, the symbol of the "star of Mars with a plow and a hammer" was approved by the order of the People's Commissariat for Military Affairs lead by Lev Trotsky.
+On May 7, 1918, after the Revolutions of 1917 and when Moscow was now the center of the Soviet Russia, the symbol of the "star of Mars with a plow and a hammer" was approved by the order of the People's Commissariat for Military Affairs led by Lev Trotsky.
 The propaganda leaflets of the Bolsheviks explained: "The Red Star is the star of happiness for all the poor, peasants and workers."
 Originally it was a military attribute; according to Trotsky's orders, civilians were threatened with a tribunal for wearing it.
 In due course, the star was made an important element of the flag and heraldry of the USSR.
 The five-pointed red star has become a symbol of the state and the ruling ideology, complementing the official coat of arms.
 By the end of 1910s, the symbolic meaning appeared: the five rays are five continents, which will soon unite under the banner of communism.

 On December 31, 1931, during a meeting of the secretariat of the Central Executive Committee of the USSR, it was decided to allocate 95,000 rubles for the removal of eagles and their replacement with red stars.
 The removal of the eagles began in August 1935.
 The work was supervised by the Commandant of the State Defense, Pyotr Tkalun.
 Due to the old structure, the Eagle of the Trinity Tower was dismantled right at the top and lowered in parts.
 Some historians do believe about the storage of dislocated eagles in the basements of the Kremlin, but evidence confirms that they were sent to be melted down and on the replacement.